rknightuk/transmission-flatUI/README.md

 ## Description

 Transmission-WFUI is a simplified interface to Transmission.

 I cleaned many features and got flat design :)

-** Still developing **
+** Under development **

 ## Screenshot